|

-My great-grandfather, HONG Yin Ming 湯恩明, was born in San Francisco, CA in 1873, according to official US documents.
+My great-grandfather HONG Chew Yook 曾稠毓 also known as Hong Yin Ming 湯恩明 was born in San Francisco, CA in 1873, according to official U.S. documents.

-Hong Yin Ming returned to China with his mother when he was seven years old.
-Yin Ming married CHIN Shee 陳氏 and took the married name Chew Yook 稠毓, returning to U.S. on June 18, 1888 aboard the S.S.
+Chew Yook was taken to China with his mother when he was seven years old.
+There he married CHIN Shee 陳氏.
+He returned to U.S. on June 18, 1888 aboard the S.S.
 Zambesi.

 At that time, he had to sue in Federal court to be allowed to land.